EmelieSonjaBoss/EmelieSonjaBoss/README.md

 # Emelie Boss

 I'm a frontend developer focused on building responsive web applications using JavaScript, TypeScript, React, and Node.js.
-I'm currently studying frontend development, where I’ve worked on several small projects and gained some experience with backend integration and API development.
+I'm currently studying frontend development where I’ve worked on several small projects and also gained some experience with backend integration and API development.

 ### Tech Stack